tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_00.md

 # HTML

-To start simple, create a new file called `main.html` under the project's root folder, this will be our main `HTML` template page.
+To start simple, create a new file called `main.html` under the project's client folder, this will be our main `HTML` template page.

 Then move the `p` tag from `index.html` into it: